 - Direct payment to purchase specialist equipment

-- Referring to occupational therapy
+- Referrals to occupational therapy

 Living Made Easy offers information and advice on equipment which might help you.
 You can also use the AskSARA guide to help work out what will be most suitable for you.
 Most items can be either purchased online from the website or found locally.